How to Get Started with D2L

 - Go to http://elearn.mtsu.edu and login.

-- Go the the MTSU home page, click on Quick Links, and then click on the D2L Link.
+- Go to the MTSU home page, click on Quick Links, and then click on the D2L Link.

-- Log into Pipeline, click on the "Click here to:"; link under the My Courses heading and then click on the Desire2Learn link at the bottom of the page.
+- Log into Pipeline, click on the "Click here to:" link under the My Courses heading and then click on the Desire2Learn link.
+Remember to use this access for very brief/short D2L work because Pipeline will timeout the connection to D2L and work may be lost.

 Username and Password